neli12/neli12.github.io/projects/project-6.md

 summary: Do you know that it is possible to estimate the abundance of specific soil minerals in the soil using soil spectroscopy?
 ---

 Soil mineralogy is one of the soil properties that is poorly analyzed in soils.
 The main reasons for this are the need of time-consuming field sampling and expensive chemical reactants, which prevent their inclusion in traditional laboratory analysis.
 Fortunately, soil spectroscopy can help us with that.
+Generally speaking, which help us to know how much of a specific mineral we have in the soil is the absorption feature observed in spectral curves at specific wavelenghts.

+You can find the code source, references and tutorials in the following link: <a href="https://github.com/neli12/minerals_by_spectra"><i class="large github icon">minerals_by_spectra</i></a>